riticpathania/riticpathania/README.md

 **About Me**
 - 👋 Hi, I’m Ritik Pathania
-- 👀 I’m interested in Python, Web-Dev, C++, Kotlin
+- 👀 I’m interested in Java, C++, Web-Dev, Kotlin
-- 🌱 I’m currently learning Three.js and Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on Opensource Projects
 - 📫 Reach me at ritic.pathania@gmail.com
 - ⚡ Fun fact I like drawing and listening to music.